-Each of the NEOs entered into an employment agreement with the Company dated July 22, 2020 (each, an "Employment Agreement" and, collectively, the "Employment Agreements").
-Each of the Employment Agreements, which are substantially identical, provides for a specified annual base salary, which annual salary may be increased from time to time, but not reduced, as determined by the Compensation Committee.
-In addition, each of the NEOs is entitled to participate in the Company's broad-based benefits plans and to certain performance compensation payable under separate MIPs as approved by the Company's Compensation Committee and Board.
-The Company's Compensation Committee and the Board approved individual 2021 MIPs on January 21, 2021 (which were effective January 1, 2021 and applicable for the 2021 fiscal year) for each of the executive officers (see discussion of each of the 2021 MIPs below under "2021 MIPs").
+Each of the New Employment Agreements, which are substantially identical except for compensation, are effective April 20, 2023.
+Under the New Employment Agreements, each of these executive officers is provided an annual salary, which annual salary may be increased from time to time, but not reduced, as determined by the Compensation Committee.
+In addition, each of these executive officers is entitled to participate in the Company's broad-based benefits plans and to certain performance compensation payable under separate MIP as approved by the Company's Compensation Committee and the Company's Board.
+The Company's Compensation Committee and the Board approved individual 2023 MIPs on January 19, 2023 (which were effective January 1, 2023 and applicable for the 2023 fiscal year) for each of the executive officers (see discussion of each of the 2023 MIPs below under "2023 MIPs").